sad-bkt/prompt_engineering/README.md

 - Alexander Shironosov - head of R&D
 - Artem Nazarenko - developer
 - Semina Anastasiia - prompt engineer

-## My task

-Create a showcase of styles, on the basis of which photos would be generated.
-The style is a reference photo, positive and negative prompts, parameters: sampling method, sampling steps, denoising strength and CFG scale.

 ## Use-case diagram